jonathanwkelly/home/posts/2012-10-29-audio-programming-ios.markdown

 ---
-title:  A beginner’s experience with iOS audio programming
+title:        iOS audio programming
+description:  My experience writing a synthesizer for iOS, with some tips and tricks
 author:       Jonas Westerlund
 tags:         audio, c, fixed-point, fm, ios, objective-c, synthesis
 ---

 I have long wanted to create a musical synthesizer of some kind, for iOS.